Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/SystemdesignByteByteGoVideos.md

 Full-text search engines like Elastic Search can index data for document search and log search, providing quick and efficient access to specific data.

 Even within the database, there are multiple levels of caching available.

+{{<figure src="/images/SystemDesign/Video/RelationalDatabaseCache.png" alt="Git Versioning." caption="Relational Database Cache.">}}
 Data is typically written to a write-ahead log (WAL) before being indexed in a B-tree.

 The buffer pool is a memory area used to cache query results, while materialized views can precompute query results for faster performance.